It’s been awhile since I’ve blogged, but after a two-week trip to the States, a move to a new apartment, and a pretty major hair cut…I’m back!

 Yes.
 Suddenly I did.

-I hadn’t thought about rain in awhile, but suddenly I was remembering different rain storms throughout the year: The sudden downpour that caught me on a motorbike in Jakarta the day before my missions trip started.
-The thunderstorms that knocked down trees in my neighborhood while I was visiting home.
-The outpouring that was happening right then.
-The many times I’ve had to run through pelting raindrops and found myself laughing in delight.
-(I love running through the rain..)
+I hadn’t thought about rain in awhile, but suddenly I was remembering different rain storms throughout the year: The sudden downpour that caught me on a motorbike in Jakarta the day before my missions trip started; the thunderstorms that knocked down trees in my neighborhood while I was visiting home; running through pelting raindrops the streets of DC with my brother on our way to a work party (to which we arrived soaked); the outpouring that was happening right then as we were moving apartments.

-I had been feeling like a failure, I had been feeling like not enough, I had been feeling guilty for wanting to sit down in the tunnel and give up.
-But God’s love flooded into all those places as I listened to the rain.
+I had been feeling like a failure for wanting to sit down in the tunnel and give up.
+But God’s love flooded in as I listened to the rain.
 As the drops thundered down, I felt Him cleansing my mind and heart with His truth.

 As the rain comes down from heaven and does not return to it without watering the earth, so are you, my daughter.
 You may not have recognized it, but I have been sending you every place you have been.
 Nothing has been in vain, nothing you do ever is.

-Hope found me there amongst the boxes of my belongings, alone in the dusty room I was about to abandon.
+Hope found me there amongst the boxes of my belongings, alone in the dusty room I was about to leave.
 Hope.

 Not the End Yet

 Endings are also beginnings.
-Sometimes the hardest thing isn’t facing an ending, but facing a difficulty that seems endless.
+Sometimes the hardest challenge isn’t facing an ending, but facing a difficulty that seems endless.
 But no matter how long the darkness may seem, it does have an end.
-I know because He said so.
+I know because God said so.

 May God give us the grace to see the bright end as it draws nearer.
 And to see that He is right here, with us every step of the way.